tomka75/sp-dev-docs.de-de/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

     <div>
       <br/>
-      <span>This test depicts that a descendant selector with the same specificity do not allow nesting.
+      <span>This test depicts that a descendant selector with the same specificity does not allow nesting.
-      All buttons below do not take the innermost scope i.e. they should be different colors, but they are red.
+      All buttons below do not take the innermost scope (i.e. they should be different colors), but they are all red.
-      Further, if you change the ordering of the style tags, the colors will change. i.e. the UI is load order dependant.</span>
+      Further, if you change the ordering of the style tags, the colors will change. (i.e. the UI is load order dependant.)</span>
       <div class='scope1'>
         <button class='myButton'</button>
         <div class='scope2'>